peteanderson80/Matterport3DSimulator/README.md

 The Matterport3D Simulator and the Room-to-Room (R2R) navigation dataset are described in:
 - [Vision-and-Language Navigation: Interpreting visually-grounded navigation instructions in real environments](https://arxiv.org/abs/1711.07280).

-If you use the simulator or dataset, please cite our paper (CVPR 2018 spotlight oral):
+If you use the simulator or our dataset, please cite our paper (CVPR 2018 spotlight oral):

 ### Bibtex:
 ```